Rockpile’s ‘Seconds of Pleasure’: One And Done

 In the wake of Rockpile’s dissolution, Williams joined Dire Straits, Bremner went back to being a session man (including stellar work on the Pretenders’ single “Back on the Chain Gang/My City Is Gone”) and eventually moved to Sweden, where he today occasionally fronts a group called Rockfiles.
 Edmunds, never appreciated on the level he deserves, was semi-active for decades as producer and recording artist until retiring altogether in 2017.
 Lowe never stopped performing, building an impressive catalog of songs, playing solo and in configurations with like-minded musicians, most recently touring with Los Straitjackets as opening act for Elvis Costello and the Imposters.
 Will Birch’s fun-filled Lowe biography Cruel To Be Kind includes more of the Rockpile story for those who crave a deeper dive.

-Seconds of Pleasure is receiving a vinyl reissue on June 7, 2024, via Yep Rock Records.
-Pre-order it in the U.S. here and in the U.K. here.
+Seconds of Pleasure received a vinyl reissue in 2024, via Yep Rock Records.
+It’s available in the U.S. here and in the U.K. here.

 Bonus Video: Watch a complete 1979 Rockpile live set